 Towing services: Remove this coverage if you already belong to an auto club.

 Low Mileage driver: Insurance rates are based in part upon how much you drive.
 If you have recently retired, or car pool to work or there are other reasons why your annual mileage has dropped since you first obtained the insurance, let your agent know so your premiums can be reduced accordingly.

 Consider dropping collision and comprehensive coverage on older cars: If your car is only worth a few thousand dollars, it may not make sense to carry collision coverage.
 If the car is totaled the most you will receive is the fair market value of the vehicle, less your deductible (Never lower or drop your liability insurance, which you must carry by law).

 The Right Car: If you’re in the market for a new car, talk to your insurer about the type of car you are considering.
 Some have higher repair costs, theft rates, etc which can dramatically affect the costs.

 Good credit: More and more companies look at solid credit history.
 The better your credit, the more insurable you are and the more you will save.
 Thus, it makes sense to check your credit rating from time to time to correct any errors that may be on your record.

 We have helped many clients in Alameda and surrounding cities such as Oakland, Berkeley, San Leandro, Hayward and throughout the East Bay with legal issues involving accidents and insurance coverage.

-If you have questions regarding your coverage, contact us online or call us toll free at (800) 856-7508 to arrange a FREE personal consultation with Tom Lewellyn.
+If you have questions regarding your coverage, contact us online or call us at (510) 337-1600 to arrange a FREE personal consultation with Tom Lewellyn.